anhvi02/NLP-for-amazonreview/README.md

 # AmazonReview_Crawl_NLP
 Built a tool to crawl Amazon reviews and classify review with CNN.
-This project use 2 methods of vectorizing data:
+This project use 2 methods of vectorizing text:
 - Tokenizer, Embedding from Tensorflow
 - gensim.Word2Vec.